gidobot/UWOpticalSystemsDesignTools/README.md

 ## Generate UI

-To generate the UI use Qt Creator.
+To modify and generate the UI use Qt Creator.
 Changes to the UI file have to be converted to python with:
 ```pyuic5 qt/UWOpticalSystemDesigner/mainwindow.ui -o src/mainwindow.py```